Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/younghoon/younghoon-ch4-encoding-and-evolution.md

 - It allows one message to be sent to several recipients.
 - It logically decouples the sender from the recipient (the sender just publishes messages and doesn’t care who consumes them).

-However, a difference compared to RPC is that message-passing communication is usually one-way: a sender normally doesn’t expect to receive a reply to its messages.
-It is possible for a process to send a response, but this would usually be done on a separate channel.
-This communication pattern is asynchronous: the sender doesn’t wait for the message to be delivered, but simply sends it and then forgets about it.
+- communication is usually one-way: a sender normally doesn’t expect to receive a reply to its messages.
+I
+- It is possible for a process to send a response, but this would usually be done on a separate channel.
+- This communication pattern is asynchronous:

 ### Message Brokers

 TIBCO, IBM WebSphere, and webMethods.
 More recently, open source implementations such as RabbitMQ, ActiveMQ, HornetQ, NATS, and Apache Kafka have become popular.

-message brokers are used as follows: one process sends a message to a named queue or topic, and the broker ensures that the message is delivered to one or more consumers of or subscribers to that queue or topic.
-There can be many producers and many consumers on the same topic.
+message brokers are used as follows:
+- one process sends a message to a named queue or topic
+- the broker ensures that the message is delivered to one or more consumers of or subscribers to that queue or topic.
+- There can be many producers and many consumers on the same topic.

 However, a consumer may itself publish messages to another topic (so you can chain them together, as we shall see in Chapter 11), or to a reply queue that is consumed by the sender of the original message